tenta-browser/chromium-crosswalk/net/docs/crash-course-in-net-internals.md

 # What Data Net-Internals Contains

-about:net-internals provides a view of browser activity from net/'s perspective.
+chrome://net-internals provides a view of browser activity from net/'s perspective.
 For this reason, it lacks knowledge of tabs, navigation, frames, resource types, etc.

 The leftmost column presents a list of views.
 Most debugging is done with the Events view, which will be all this document covers.

 The top level network stack object is the URLRequestContext.
-The Events view has information for all Chrome URLRequestContexts that are hooked up to the single, global, ChromeNetLog object.
+The Events view has information for all Chrome URLRequestContexts that are hooked up to the single, global, NetLog object.
 This includes both incognito and non-incognito profiles, among other things.
 The Events view only shows events for the period that net-internals was open and running, and is incrementally updated as events occur.
-The code attempts to add a top level event for URLRequests that were active when the about:net-internals tab was opened, to help debug hung requests, but that's best-effort only, and only includes requests for the current profile and the system URLRequestContext.
+The code attempts to add a top level event for URLRequests that were active when the chrome://net-internals tab was opened, to help debug hung requests, but that's best-effort only, and only includes requests for the current profile and the system URLRequestContext.

 The other views are all snapshots of the current state of the main URLRequestContext's components, and are updated on a 5 second timer.
-These will show objects that were created before about:net-internals was opened.
+These will show objects that were created before chrome://net-internals was opened.

 # Events vs Sources